Saeven/zf3-circlical-user/README.md

 ## User Authentication

-The module provides full identity management, starting at the user-level.
-A design goal was to connect this into your registration or login processes with little more than one-liners.
+The module provides full identity/auth management, starting at the user-level.
+A design goal was to connect this to registration or login processes with little more than one-liners.

 ##### Login

-Validate your submitted Login form, and then execute this to get your user
+Validate your submitted Login form, and then execute this to get your user through the door:

     $user = $this->auth()->authenticate( $emailOrUsername, $password );

-The act of authentication, will drop cookies that satisfy subsequent identity retrieval
+Successful authentication, will drop cookies that satisfy subsequent identity retrieval.

 ##### Logout

+Trash cookies and regenerate the session key for that user, using this command:

      $this->auth()->clearIdentity();

 ##### During User Creation

-You need to create an authentication record for each user (1:1).
-You should be able to plug this very simply into your user service
+You need to create a distinct authentication record for each user.
+You should be able to plug this very simply into your user service to get the job done:

      $this->auth()->create( $user, $usernameOrEmail, $password ); // controller helper